cryptolok/GhostInTheNet/README.md

 To increase privacy, it's advised to spoof the MAC address, which will provide a better concealment.

+Moreover, the hostname has to be changed (especially if using DHCP).

 All this is possible using simple commands in Linux kernel and a script that automates it all.

 ## Analysis